near/pagoda-relayer-rs/README.md

 6. Capital Efficiency: Without relayer if your business has 1M users they would have to be allocated 0.25 NEAR to cover their gas costs totalling 250k NEAR.
 However, only ~10% of the users would actually use the full allowance and a large amount of the 250k NEAR is just sitting there unused.
 So using the relayer, you can allocate 50k NEAR as a global pool of capital for your users, which can refilled on an as needed basis.

 ## Features
-NOTE: These features can be mixed and matched "à la carte".
+These features can be mixed and matched "à la carte".
 Use of one feature does not preclude the use of any other feature unless specified.
 See the `/examples` directory for example configs corresponding to different use cases.

+NOTE: If integrating with fastauth make sure to enable feature flags: `cargo build --features fastauth_features,shared_storage`.
+If using shared storage, make sure to enable feature flags: `cargo build --features shared_storage`

 1. Cover the gas costs of end users while allowing them to maintain custody of their funds and approve transactions (`/relay`, `/send_meta_tx`)
 2. Only pay for users interacting with certain contracts by whitelisting contracts addresses (`whitelisted_contracts` in `config.toml`)
 3. Specify gas cost allowances for all accounts (`/update_all_allowances`) or on a per-user account basis (`/create_account_atomic`, `/register_account`, `/update_allowance`) and keep track of allowances (`/get_allowance`)